FAQ

 Q. Why is MAG Ireland doing nothing about [insert topic of choice here]?

-A. Because we don’t have enough volunteers.
-Sadly, most Irish bikers would sooner stand by and let someone else do the dirty work than lend a hand.
-With just 5 part time board members doing 99% of the work, we haven’t a hope of covering every possible threat to biking.
-So we pick ten or so issues that we think we can make progress on, and we focus our activities on those.
+With just a handful of part time volunteers doing 99% of the work, we haven’t a hope of covering every possible issue.
+So we pick ten or so that we think we can make progress on, and we focus our activities on those.
 If you want to help make a difference, join MAG Ireland.
-If you really want to make a difference, join & then volunteer as a MAG researcher.
-We need all the help we can get.
+If you really want to make a difference, join & then volunteer your services.

 Q. Why does MAG Ireland only concentrate on Dublin issues?